21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/pathlib.md

     # Construct matching patterns relative to ERA_DIR
     pressure_patterns = [f'{var}/{year}/*{start_date}*.nc' for var in pressure_vars ]

-    # Extract list of required files for this start_date and ensemble
+    # Extract list of required files for this start_date
     matched = list(
         itertools.chain.from_iterable(
             ERA_PRESSURE_DIR.glob(pattern) for pattern in pressure_patterns